Parallel inference for massive distributed spatial data using low-rank models: Introduction

 \section{Introduction}

-While data storage capacity and data generation have increased at a factor of thousands in the past decade, the data transfer rate has increased at a factor of less than ten \citep{Zhang2013}.
+While data storage capacity and data generation have increased by a factor of thousands in the past decade, the data transfer rate has increased by a factor of less than ten \citep{Zhang2013}.
 It is therefore of increasing importance to develop analysis tools that minimize the movement of data and perform necessary computations in parallel where the data reside \citep[e.g.,][]{Fuller2011}.
-Here we consider two situations in which \emph{distributed data} can arise: \begin{description} \item[\textbf{Situation 1:}] Several massive datasets that are stored in separate data centers (servers) are all relevant to a given problem, and moving them to one central computing node for analysis is either too costly due to their large size or not desirable for other reasons such as avoiding unnecessary duplicated storage requirements.
-The goal then is to move the analysis to the data instead of the other way around \citep[e.g.,][]{Shoshani2010}. \item[\textbf{Situation 2:}] All relevant data to a given problem are stored in one location, but a ``divide-and-conquer'' approach with several nodes working in parallel on different chunks of the data is necessary to achieve sufficiently fast computation.
-Especially if none of the available nodes can hold the quantities required for analysis of the entire dataset in working memory, a divide-and-conquer approach that avoids expensive repeated input/output can lead to substantial speed-ups. \end{description} The goal in both of these situations is to obtain valid inference based on all data at a number of computers or servers, without moving the individual datasets between servers.
+Here we consider two situations in which \emph{distributed data} can arise: \begin{description} \item[\textbf{Situation 1:}] Several massive datasets that are stored in separate data centers (servers) are all relevant to a given problem, and moving them to one central computing node for analysis is either too costly due to their large size or not desirable for other reasons such as unnecessary duplicated storage requirements.
+The goal then is to move the analysis to the data instead of the other way around \citep[e.g.,][]{Shoshani2010}. \item[\textbf{Situation 2:}] All data relevant to a given problem are originally stored in the same location, but a ``divide-and-conquer'' approach with several nodes working in parallel on different chunks of the data is necessary, to achieve sufficiently fast computation or because the entire dataset is too large for a single machine to hold in working memory. \end{description} The goal in both of these situations is to obtain valid inference based on all data at a number of computers or servers, without moving the individual datasets between servers.
 The focus in this article is on Situation 1, but all results are also applicable to Situation 2 without modification.